FarronF/limerick-council-meetings/meetings/2022/12/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting - 25th October 2022.md

 he assumed this continues to be the case.
 He added that the Executive agrees it is important to

 the region.
-He will bring the comments on cycle connects to the NTA.--- 6
+He will bring the comments on cycle connects to the NTA.
+---
+6

 Cllr.
 O’Donovan agreed with Cllr.
 McSweeney and added that there is no consistency between